epellini/epellini/README.md

 📱 **Application Development:** I enjoy building apps that can make life a little bit easier.

-🎮 **Game Development:** Game development is my creative outlet.
-I've dabbled in Unity and C# to create fun and interactive games.
+🎮 **Game Development:** Game development is one of my many creative outlets.
+I've spent 4 years learning about Unity and C#, making games that I find fun and interactive.

 🔍 **Learning and Growing:** As a student, I'm constantly learning and expanding my skills.